Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 ## Project Background

 The client [XXX] is expanding its business rapidly with new stores and franchisees.
 While the customer base is increasing, a great proportion of customer data is being omitted.
-Therefore the business is in need of a CRM system that can help them to collect, organise, analyse, and maintain customer information.
+Therefore the business is in need of a CRM system that can help them to **collect, organise, analyse**, and **maintain** customer information.

 This Clienteling UI prototype demonstrates the "collect" stage of the CRM system.